martinberlin/epaper-weather-station/README.md

 The goal of this repository is make a deep dive into ESP32 IDF components, that are also compatible with latest Arduino-esp32, and make examples that read sensors and provide real-time data such as:

 - BME280 (Pressure, Humidity, Temperature) Note: using only first uppercase in the cases below
-- BMP280 & BMP180 (P, T)
+- BMP280 (P, T)
 - DS3231 modules (RTC Real-time clock, additional T readings)
-- SCD40/41 module (CO2 leve, temperature, humidity)
+- SCD40/41 module (CO2 level, T, humidity)
-- Light sensor to update the epaper only when there is ambient light (And save power at night)
+- Use the RTC to wake up station at a defined hour (And save power at night)
 - Any others that you sent us or we have around our studio

 The goal will be to connect to internet to sync time and save it in the DS3231 memory.
 Only if you need addional internet data such as loading a JSON feed or a JPG background image every hour, we will have examples, but as long we use WiFi intensively we drift away from the low-consumption specs.
 The use of WiFi implies a consumption of 150 to 250 mA/hr (peaks) while ESP32 transmits and receives information.
+Also the main goal of using this repository is to support affordable epaper displays that you can buy in Aliexpress or eBay, those that can be also powered by [EPDiy project](https://github.com/vroland/epdiy) which uses a single PCB to drive them.
+But also as a second option, the powerful IT8951, that is sold at the moment by Good-Display (9.7" 1200*825) and Waveshare (higher resolution, but more expensive modules).

 This is all open source and collaborations are needed.
 We would like to support as many displays and sensors as possible.

 ## Required hardware